isomerpages/gb-assist/pages/solutionrepo/solution1912.md

 ---
-title: VersaFleet Version 6-W
+title: Fortinet Fortigate (Next Generation Firewall) - 60E
-permalink: /productivity-solutions-grant/solutionrepo/solution952
+permalink: /productivity-solutions-grant/solutionrepo/solution1912
 ---

 #### Description

-VersaFleet Transport Management Software (TMS) automates logistics processes for wholesale and distribution operations.
-Map-based planning with scheduled route optimisation, coupled with auto-tagging of jobs based on geographical locations facilitate and simplify the business operation.
-Wholesaler are able to have better monitoring and control over the on-going activities through this solution.
+AWECREATION PTE LTD is an authorized Managed Service Provider for Fortinet FortiGate Next-generation firewalls (NGFW) to build the Cyber Security for SMEs.
+With the continual work from home arrangement and constantly evolving Cyber security facing the SMEs IT setup and work from home employees, Fortinet is well positioned for SMEs needs as a leader in Gartner Magic Quadrant for Network Firewalls.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Versafleet-WS_Annex3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/AWECREATION_20200662_Desensitised_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria